101 People Who Are Really Screwing America

 101 People Who Are Really Screwing America (and Bernard Goldberg is only #73) is a non-fiction book by Jack Huberman.
 It was published in 2006 by Nation Books.
 The book is a liberal response to Bernard Goldberg's book 100 People Who Are Screwing Up America, and includes criticism of Republican politicians including George W. Bush, Dick Cheney, Donald Rumsfeld, and Rick Santorum.
 The book received positive reception in Publishers Weekly and The Nation.
 Reference & Research Book News called the book "the liberal polemical riposte" of 100 People Who Are Screwing Up America.

 The book includes quotes attributed to American radio host and conservative political commentator Rush Limbaugh, without providing a date or details about the quotes.
-When Limbaugh was in dealings to purchase a portion of the American football team, the St. Louis Rams in 2009, the quotes were reported in the St. Louis Post-Dispatch.
+When Limbaugh was in dealings to purchase a portion of the St. Louis Rams, and American football team, in 2009, the quotes were reported in the St. Louis Post-Dispatch.
 Limbaugh disputed the quotes.
-The author of the book and its publisher both declined to comment to Associated Press.
+The author of the book and its publisher both declined to comment to the Associated Press.
 Legal analysts told Fox News Channel that Limbaugh could have a case for a libel lawsuit.